 “Turn every stone in Pakistan and you find a diamond,” said Sabina Khatri – one of the six central characters of Ho Yaqeen, a project that aims to promote a positive image of Pakistan.
 She sent chills down my spine.

 I listened keenly as she spoke at the premiere of HoYaqeen which was attended by the glitterati of Karachi.
 Pakistan’s first and only Oscar winner, Sharmeen Obaid Chinoy was also present at this event.

-The Kiran Foundation, a non-governmental organisation, has transformed the streets of Lyari with a beautiful vibe.
+The Kiran Foundation, a non-governmental organization, has transformed the streets of Lyari with a beautiful vibe.
 Tiles were fixed on the outer walls of around 22 houses situated on the street.
-The walls were decorated with patterns and bright colours made sure that the area that was once infested with gang wars is now colourful and pretty like it should have been way earlier.
+The walls were decorated with patterns and bright colors made sure that the area that was once infested with gang wars is now colorful and pretty like it should have been way earlier.

 Sabina Khatri’s emotional talk was the limelight of the event.
 She narrated different stories of which the most impactful was of the little girl molested by her maternal grandfather on a daily basis.
 She emphasized on healing yourself which will make you independent, fearless, less judgmental, more open to people and more expressive.

 She also focused on achieving proactive empathy.
 Her life was a bundle of mistakes but what she learnt from them actually mattered to her.
 Her curiosity made her what she is today.
 She advised the people listening to hold the hand of a lost soul because it will light a ray of hope which this world severely needs.